ionelmc/pytest-benchmark/README.rst

 .. end-badges

-A ``py.test`` fixture for benchmarking code.
+A ``pytest`` fixture for benchmarking code.
 It will group the tests into rounds that are calibrated to the chosen timer.
 See calibration_ and FAQ_.

 * Free software: BSD 2-Clause License